emmanuel/elm-tower-defense/docs/01-drawing-fundamentals.md

 "it's size", which, in math, we typically describe in terms of its radius.
 So when we provide a `Float` when calling `circle`, that `Float` is used to define the radius of the resulting circle.
-In the case of `square` and `triangle`, the `Float` we provide is used to define the length of a side.
+In the case of `square` and `triangle`, the `Float` we provide is used to define the length of a side;
+one number is sufficient to define a square or triangle, because squares and triangles _by definition_ have sides of the same length (one number!).
+So the mathematical definition of the shape is our big(gest) clue about to use the function of the same name.

+Now, I left something out of the description above: not **all** triangles have equal side lengths; _equilateral_ triangles do.
+So we can infer that the `triangle` function is going to give us an _equilateral_ triangle; we know this because other kinds of triangles can't be defined with a single number ("need more input. does not compute.").
+And we've got one more clue: there are other kinds of triangle functions in the list.
+The second kind of triangle (after equilateral) is _isoceles_, which is a triangle where two sides have the same length.
+The `isoceles` function takes two `Float`s: first `Float` is the length of the two same-length sides, and second `Float` is the length of the 'other' side.
+The second kind of triangle is a _right triangle_, which can be described in terms of the lengths of its two legs.
+And based on that description, you can see that `rightTriangle` needs two `Float`s, which define the lengths of its sides.
+There are other ways you could define a _right triangle_ (e.g., you could define it by its angles), so it's only by reading the documentation (and trying it out!) that I know how these numbers are used to define shapes.

 Now, I know that `circle`'s `Float` is a radius, and `square`'s `Float` is a side length because I've read the documentation[1], and used them in a program.
-But (usually) I *don't remember* them.
+But (usually) I _don't remember_ them.
 Instead, when I see the function signature I go through the thought process I described above: I consider "what could this `Float` mean?", and (often) I can quickly figure it out based on how the shape is defined (i.e., in math, a circle is defined